alexd106/ednar/README.md

 <!-- badges: end -->

-The goal of ednar is to provide some easy to use functions to help with qPCR based eDNA data analysis.
+The goal of ednar is to provide some easy to use functions to help with qPCR based targeted eDNA data analysis.

 ## Installation